-International Concerto Competition 2017 was open to all instruments, including strings, piano, voice and winds.
+International Concerto Competition is open to all instruments, including strings, piano, voice and winds.

-Participants were required to submit video/audio recording materials for the audition.
+Participants are required to submit video recording materials for the audition.

 We invite school students and adults to participate in the Competition.
 There is no age limit for the adult participants.

 Multiple winners will be chosen in each of the following age groups: